franklbvp/linux_intro/docs/README.md

 ## Prerequisites
 n/a

+## Setup
+During the sessions, a WSL environment (Windows Subsystem for Linux - Ubuntu) will be used to demonstrate several Linux commands.

+It can be useful to have an environment available to experiment with some of the commands, either during the session or afterwards to test the different features.
+More info on running Linux: [running Linux](https://github.com/franklbvp/c_intro/blob/main/docs/running_linux.pdf)

 ## Result
 - Understanding the basics of the Linux system philosophy
 - Use of basic command line commands (cli)